Syd Hartha: Early life

-Syd Hartha was born in Manila, Philippines.
-The daughter of Eraserheads guitarist Marcus Adoro.
-She began creating music at the age of 12, experimenting with various instruments despite having no formal training.
+Syd Hartha was born on December 18, 2002, in Manila, Philippines, to actress Barbara Ruaro and Eraserheads guitarist Marcus Adoro.
+Hartha began creating music at the age of 12, experimenting with various instruments despite having no formal training.

 Music career

 In 2017, Syd Hartha began posting videos on YouTube, featuring song covers such as "Kiss Me" by Sixpence None The Richer, which was the first video she uploaded.
 In same year, she released her original tracks "Need You" (Kailangan Kita) and "Sa Dulo" (At the End).
 She released with her debut single "Paruparo" (Butterfly), and earned her a nomination for Best New Artist at the 2020 MYX Music Awards.

 In 2018, she broke into the music scene with "Tila Tila" (Like a Star).
 She evolved into a songwriter unafraid to showcase "unguarded moments of vulnerability with captivating rawness" through tracks such as "Ayaw" (Don't Want), "Paruparo", and "Hiwaga" (Mystery).

 In 2021, she was featured by Japanese music project Tokimeki Records released a cover of city pop-version "Carnival" by The Cardigans.

 In 2022, she collaborated with former Munimuni vocalist TJ de Ocampo (known as stage name Toneejay) on his single "Bawat Piyesa (Secret Verse Version)".

 In 2023, she released her debut extended play, Gabay (Guide) under Sony Music Philippines, which explores her personal struggles and journey toward reclaiming her identity.
 The EP was produced by Brian Lotho.
 The recording of Gabay was initially scheduled for March 2020 but was delayed for three years due to the COVID-19 pandemic and personal challenges.
 The tracks "Kung Nag-aatubili", "Pakay" (Purpose), and "3:15 (featuring kiyo)" were written by herself years ago during a dark period in her life, while the title track "Gabay" and "Lipad" (Fly) were composed during the pandemic.

 In 2024, she released her new single "Panalangin" (Prayer), a cover of Apo Hiking Society's early 1980s hit.
 At the 37th Awit Awards, Gabay was nominated for Best Traditional Contemporary Folk Recording.

 Syd Hartha was part of the lineup for Globe Music Fest at Sinulog 2025, which also featured Denise Julia, Shoti, and Mandaue Nights.